adaschevici/react-advanced/content/side-effects/scaling-side-effects/_index.md

 }
 {{< /highlight >}}

-The watchers are the actuall functionality and this is where you will write the most of the functionality.
+The watchers are the actual functionality for handling the actions and this is where we will write most of our code for side effects

 {{< highlight javascript >}}
+// packages/goodreads/src/store/sagas/login.js
 import { call, put } from 'redux-saga/effects'
 import * as api from '../api'
 import {